 In this document, use print screen images to show your team how to achieve the IT tasks they might not know how to do.
-Also, include direct links to software and whatever other information will make their life much easier and make their work more productive for you.
+Also, including direct links to software and whatever other information will make their life much easier and make their work more productive for you.

 3. Empower and Reward Employees When Managing Staff Working from Home (WFH) or WFA

 Just because employees work from home and you cannot see them as they work, it does not mean that they do not want to be appreciated.

-When employees are working from home, use this as a chance to empowering your team.
+When employees are working from home, use this as a chance to empower your team.
 Give them some ownership over their job and the ability to make certain decisions without having to ask a superior all the time.

 You will find that some employees really thrive and are much more productive when they are empowered and trusted.

 It is also worth rewarding staff for a job well done.
 An employer or line manager can do this through praise and through giving financial or physical rewards (such as vouchers).
-Ensuring you give praise where its due though is often enough to make staff feel valued.
+Ensuring you give praise where it’s due though is often enough to make staff feel valued.

 4. Set Clear Expectations for Working Hours